Science Museum of Minnesota

 Primary Direct Service (45% of service time)

-The Member will facilitate direct media and technology skills development for high school Teen Tech Crew members and students who attend their Createch workshops.
+- The Member will facilitate direct media and technology skills development for high school Crew members and younger students in the program.

 Secondary Direct Service (15% of service time):

-The Member will recruit middle school Design Team and high school Kadets participant volunteers and manage their experiences.
+The Member will support general recruiting efforts for the KAYSC Design Team and high school program and support their experiences.

 - Mobilize KAYSC youth volunteers to promote technology literacy for members of the general public.